-Whistleblower complaint on Ukraine call has been declassified, GOP lawmaker says
+Whistleblower complaint has been declassified and contains no 'surprises,' GOP lawmaker says

 "I encourage you all to read it," Stewart tweeted.
-The complaint was not immediately available to the public.
+The complaint was not immediately available to the public, but was expected to be released Thursday morning.

 "It's been declassified and it's been released," Stewart told anchor Laura Ingraham.
 "So it should be available for everyone to go and look at, and I encourage everyone to go and look at it."
 Stewart added that he has viewed the complaint, and was initially "anxious" before viewing the complaint, but now is "much more confident than I was this morning that this is going to go nowhere. ... there are just no surprises there."